-The recent events in Washington, D.C. were a shocking spectacle.
-This is my attempt to make sense of them from my perspective.
+The recent events in Washington, D.C. were a shocking spectacle — equally scary and fascinating.
+This is my clumsy attempt to make sense of it, putting an avalanche of scattered thoughts into words.
+I’ve been trying to make sense of what’s going on int the US ever since I got the chance to live there.
 I spent five years in Ohio in the early 2000s as a student-athlete and have visited multiple US cities for work since.
-I was born and raised in Poland during Communist rule and the transition to a democratic system with a free-market economy.
+I was born and raised in Poland during Communist rule and the transition to democracy with a free-market economy.
 Coming from an entirely different system, I went through a deep culture shock on arrival to the US, and left the country disillusioned.
+The reality I saw on the ground hardly resembled the image I’d been fed through the mass media and popular culture.

-If the Capitol's storming represented only a small minority of domestic extremists' views, perhaps it could be viewed as just a blip, a one-off occurrence.
-But, if the polls can be trusted, how do you take forward the nearly three-quarters of Republican voters and 35% of Americans overall who don’t accept the presidential election outcome?
-Or the 45% of Republican voters who support the Capitol rioters, which we now know included ex-military and law enforcement members?
-The millions-strong force behind Trump should not be understated, and the main issue in my view is what happens when Trump is no longer president.
+If the Capitol's storming reflected the views of only a small minority of domestic extremists, perhaps it could be viewed as a blip, a one-off occurrence.
+But, if the polls can be trusted, how do you take forward the nearly three-quarters of Republican voters and 35% of Americans overall who don’t accept the outcome of the presidential election?
+Or the 45% of Republican voters who support the rioting mob, which we now know included ex-military and law enforcement members?
+The millions-strong force behind Trump should not be understated, and I wonder what happens when Trump is no longer president.

 Politics, Social Media and Media in General

 Is it Trump?
-He is a charismatic leader who was able to read, harness and fire up the feelings of millions of people by spreading baseless claims and outright lies.
-His popularity, in turn, emboldened him to go further and further.
-He unleashed a white supremacist monster — a legacy of slavery and structural racism — which has been hidden under the veneer of a stable liberal democracy and inflamed by fear of diminished white influence.
+He is a charismatic leader who was able to correctly read and inflame the feelings of millions of people by spreading baseless claims and outright lies.
+His popularity, in turn, emboldened him to go further.
 He incited violence that cost at least five lives.
 He pushed many Republican politicians and lawmakers from gaming the system to breaking it in the name of holding onto power.
+Trump unleashed the white supremacist monster — a legacy of slavery and structural racism.
+It had been hidden under the veneer of a stable liberal democracy and revived by growing fears of diminished white influence.

-Trump destroyed trust in the media, or what he and his allies call “fake news.”
-He obliterated the idea of objective truth with his contradictory and delusional rhetoric.
-The attack on media and facts, along with social media echo chambers and online chaos, has enormously damaged our shared understanding of facts and reality.
-It created fertile ground for the virus of QAnon and other conspiracy theories, spread by Trump himself.
-(On this note, let’s not ignore the fact that multiple conspiracy theories turned out to be true and that ‘perception management’ — which is in part responsible for our fake reality and loss of trust in government, media, etc. — is a deliberate strategy that originated within the U.S. Military.)
+His other major ‘accomplishment’ is that Trump destroyed trust in the media, or what he calls “fake news.”
+He obliterated the idea of objective truth with contradictory and delusional rhetoric.
+His attack on media and facts, aided by social media echo chambers and online chaos, has enormously damaged our shared understanding of facts and reality.
+This created a fertile ground for the virus of QAnon and other conspiracy theories, spread by millions of people, members of Congress and Trump himself! […However, in defence of conspiracists, let’s not ignore the fact that multiple conspiracy theories turned out to be true, and that the erosion of trust in government, media, etc. is partly due to something called ‘perception management’ — a deliberate strategy that originated within the U.S. Military…]

 Is it social media?
-Is it their misinformation and hate-spreading algorithms that maximise online engagement to line the tech barons' pockets, often at the expense of truth, social cohesion, real-life relationships, and a sense of what's real?
-Facebook and other data-stealing, truth-blind platforms have contributed, through their powerful microtargeting and auto-recommendations, to organising and radicalising of the Trump mob.
-They’ve dragged people down the rabbit holes of QAnon and other conspiracies — well done to the profit-driven algorithms!
-It’s a pity they have no morals.
+Is it their misinformation and hate-spreading algorithms that maximise online engagement to line the tech barons' pockets at the expense of truth, social cohesion, real-life relationships, and a sense of what's real?
+Facebook, and other data-stealing platforms, operate on an extractive business model that sacrifices everything in the name of profit and constant growth.
+They have contributed — through powerful microtargeting and auto-recommendations — to organising and radicalising of the Trump mob.
+They’ve dragged people down the rabbit holes of QAnon and other conspiracies.
+Well done to the algorithms!
+It’s a pity they have no morals and can’t — or don’t want to — tell fact from fiction.

 Truth, Religion, Spirituality and Wild Conspiracies